Sign up to our mailing list to discover the future of beauty and wellness.

-Menopause supplements and specific vitamins can help to combat night sweats without you having to resort to hormone replacement therapy (HRT), as can tailored nutrition and dietary intervention.
+Menopause supplements and specific vitamins for perimenopause can help to combat night sweats without you having to resort to hormone replacement therapy (HRT), as can tailored nutrition and dietary intervention.
 In this article we’ll walk you through the various steps you can take to cure menopause night sweats and to treat other menopause symptoms so that they don’t interfere with your ability to live life to the full.

 As with most other areas of health, what you eat can have an enormous bearing on your wellbeing during menopause.
 There are particular foods you should focus on if you’re looking to balance your hormones and ease menopause symptoms such as night sweats: